Myths & Facts on Solar

 But how does solar compare to traditional energy, such as coal and gas?

-If you count the cost of setting up a fossil-fuelled power source by including the return on investment, operation costs, fuel and maintenance over its entire life, solar is close to the cost of fossil fuel-based energy and will be the cheaper option within a few years.
+If you count the cost of setting up a fossil-fuelled power source by including the return on investment, operation costs, fuel and maintenance over its entire life, solar is close to the value of fossil fuel-based energy and will be the cheaper option within a few years.

 Solar is an insurance policy against the rising costs of fossil fuels like coal and gas.

-MYTH: Solar panels are often installed badly.
+MYTH: Solar panels are often poorly installed.

 FACT: The solar industry is well regulated and safe.